 When are F1 teams launching their 2023 cars?

-F1 teams such as Mercedes, Red Bull and Ferrari will reveal their cars for the 2023 season throughout different dates in February
+Red Bull, Mercedes and Ferrari will reveal their cars for the 2023 season throughout different dates in February

 The 2023 Formula 1 season starts on 5 March in Bahrain - and preparations are well underway ahead of the new campaign.